 1-Delayed screening:

-Many women have delayed or cancelled breast cancer screening appointments due to the pandemic.
+Many women have delayed or cancelled breast cancer screening appointments because of the pandemic.
 This has resulted in a delay in diagnosis for some patients.

 2- Reduced capacity for screening: